vsrinivas/fuchsia/docs/gen/build_arguments.md

 From //src/virtualization/packages/biscotti_guest/linux_runner/BUILD.gn:19

+### linux_runner_volatile_block
+If `true`, all block devices that would normally load as READ_WRITE will be loaded as VOLATILE_WRITE.
+This is useful when working on changes to the linux kernel as crashes and panics can sometimes corrupt the images.

+**Current value (from the default):** `false`

+From //src/virtualization/packages/biscotti_guest/linux_runner/BUILD.gn:31

 ### local_bench
 Used to enable local benchmarking/fine-tuning when running benchmarks in `fx shell`.
 Pass `--args=local_bench='true'` to `fx set` in order to